goblimey/learn-unix/README.md

 It will produce output showing what it's doing.
 If all goes well, the last two lines should be something like:

-    Successfully built 68b1841290ef
-    Successfully tagged learnunix:latest
+    => => naming to docker.io/library/learnunix

+    What's Next?
+        View summary of image vulnerabilities and recommendation -> docker scout quickview

-The first of those lines means that docker has built an image with ID 68b1841290ef.
+The first of those lines means that docker has built an image called learnunix
-You get a different image ID each time you run docker build.
-(You should only have to run it once.)

-The second line says that the image is tagged with the name "learnunix".
+The second line suggests that you run docker scout.
-You can refer to it by this name rather than the image name.
+See later for more about that.

 ### All Other Systems